jephtedufo/Life-App/Life/docs/DATABASE-SETUP-CHECKLIST.md

 - Click **New query**

 ### 1.3 Run Complete Setup Script
-Copy and paste the entire script from `database/fix-database-setup.sql` (recommended) or `database/complete-database-setup.sql`:
+Copy and paste the entire script from `database/complete-database-setup.sql`:

 ```sql
 -- Complete Database Fix Script for Life App